HydrologyFrankfurt/ReGWSWUSE/README.md

 # ReGWSWUSE
 Reprogramming project of GWSWUSE, submodel of WaterGAP.
 # Branch description
-This is the first major version of the project.
+This is the second major version of the project.
 This version is configurable including cell-specific output.

-The aggregation of totals across all sectors works with unit harmonisation to m3/month direct in total_sectors_simulation.
+In this version, it is not necessary to convert back to m3/year or m3/month in output_data_postprocessing, as all sector-specific results are calculated with input-unit.
-In this version back-converting to m3/year or m3/month is not necessary in output_data_postprocessing.
+The harmonisation of the units for the aggregation of the results across all sectors is carried out directly in the calc_cross_sector_totals() function.